Folic acid and your pregnancy

 There are 3 ways to increase your folate intake:

-- take daily folic acid supplements that contain at least 0.4 mg of folic acid.
+• take daily folic acid supplements that contain at least 400 micrograms (0.4 mg) of folic acid.

-It is important to remember that multivitamin supplements may not be an adequate source of maternal folic acid: they may contain only very small amounts of the vitamin.
+Note that multivitamin supplements may not contain enough folic acid for pregnancy and many have only very small amounts of the vitamin.

 Which foods are rich in folate?

-Many breakfast cereals have additional folic acid.
-Also, many other foods are either supplemented with folic acid or naturally contain high levels of folate.
+Many breakfast cereals also have added folic acid and it may be added to some drinks.
 These foods can generally be identified through a health claim on the package initiated by Food Standards Australia New Zealand.
-Food products that have good levels of folate include some tinned vegetables; legumes; nuts; juices; and soy products.

-While liver and liver products such as pate are high in folate content, they are not recommended for pregnant women due to the risk of developing listeriosis, a disease which can be fatal to an unborn baby.
+Liver and liver products such as pate are high in folate, but are not recommended for pregnant women due to the risk of developing listeriosis, a disease which can be fatal to an unborn baby.

 Talk to your doctor